This post originally appeared in March 2012 and remains one of my most popular. Updated on July 10, 2020.

 As the changes were occurring, a close observer could see the shift already in the commercials he did.

-In the 1980s Dunkin’s commercials focused on doughnuts (like this Fred classic) and how Dunkin’ made them fresh daily in contrast to supermarkets’ stale offerings (like this ad).
+In the 1980s Dunkin’s commercials focused on doughnuts (like this Fred classic) and how Dunkin’ made them fresh daily in contrast to supermarkets’ stale offerings.
 Supermarkets were Dunkin’s major competition at the time.

 By the 1990s, Fred was serving coffee in some commercials.